 Measure the coriander seeds, cumin seeds and discard the cardamom shells to get the pods.

-Dry roast the coriander seeds, cumin seeds and cardamom pods in a small frying pan.
+Toast the coriander seeds, cumin seeds and cardamom pods in a small oil-free frying pan.

 Place the roasted spices, chilies, lemongrass, curry powder and coconut milk in the blender and process until no solid bits are visible.